On the Relationship Between Explanation and Prediction: A Causal View: Abstract

 \section{Abstract}

-Explainability has become a central requirement for the development, deployment, and adoption of machine learning (ML) models and we are yet to understand what explanation methods can and cannot do.
-Several factors such as data, model prediction, hyperparameters used in training the model, and random initialization can all influence downstream explanations.
-While previous work empirically hinted that explanations (E) may have little relationship with the prediction (Y), there is a lack of conclusive study to quantify this relationship.
+Being able to provide explanations for a model's decision has become a central requirement for the development, deployment, and adoption of machine learning models.
+However, we are yet to understand what explanation methods can and cannot do.
+How do upstream factors such as data, model prediction, hyperparameters, and random initialization influence downstream explanations?
+While previous work raised concerns that explanations ($E$) may have little relationship with the prediction ($Y$), there is a lack of conclusive study to quantify this relationship.
 Our work borrows tools from causal inference to systematically assay this relationship.
-More specifically, we measure the relationship between E and Y by measuring the treatment effect when intervening on their causal ancestors (hyperparameters) (inputs to generate saliency-based Es or Ys).
-We discover that Y's relative direct influence on E follows an odd pattern; the influence is higher in the lowest-performing models than in mid-performing models, and it then decreases in the top-performing models.
-We believe our work is a promising first step towards providing better guidance for practitioners who can make more informed decisions in utilizing these explanations by knowing what factors are at play and how they relate to their end task.
+More specifically, we study the relationship between $E$ and $Y$ by measuring the treatment effect when intervening on their causal ancestors, i.e., on hyperparameters and inputs used to generate saliency-based $E$s or $Y$s.
+Our results suggest that the relationships between $E$ and $Y$ is far from ideal.
+In fact, the gap between `ideal' case only increase in higher-performing models--models that are likely to be deployed.
+Our work is a promising first step towards providing a quantitative measure of the relationship between $E$ and $Y$, which could also inform the future development of methods for $E$ with a quantitative metric.

-\section{Introduction and related work}
+\section{Introduction and Related Work}

-Being able to provide explanations has become one of the central topics in ML, not only to better understand a model's underlying rationale but also to comply with regulatory requirements~\citep{gdpr16}, control ~\citep{koh2020concept,Bau2020,meng2022locating} or debug a model~\citep{adebayo2020,Rieger2020InterpretationsAU}.
-Although ML researchers have developed many interpretability tools, these tools have elicited pointed criticisms, often highlighting computational or qualitative user-study-based evidence that explanations generated from these tools must be used with care~\citep{poursabzi2018manipulating,chu2020visual,adebayo2018sanity,alqaraawi2020evaluating,srinivas2021rethinking, kindermans2019reliability}.
+Being able to provide explanations for a machine learning (ML) model's decision has become central to the development, deployment, and adoption of ML models.
+Explanations are important not only to help practitioners better understand the model's underlying rationale to debug models~\citep{adebayo2020,Rieger2020InterpretationsAU} and to influence the model's decision~\citep{koh2020concept,Bau2020,meng2022locating}, but also to ensure that models comply with regulatory requirements~\citep{gdpr16}.
+However, Existing tools for interpretability have however elicited criticisms, often highlighting computational or qualitative user-study-based evidence that explanations generated from these tools may contain critical errors and must be used with care~\citep{poursabzi2018manipulating,chu2020visual,adebayo2018sanity,alqaraawi2020evaluating,srinivas2021rethinking, kindermans2019reliability}.